 A slot may refer to any of the following:

-2. A slot is an opening for a CD-ROM, DVD, and other disc drive that does not use a tray.
+2. A slot is an opening for a CD-ROM (compact disc read-only memory), DVD (digital versatile disc), and other disc drives that do not use a tray.
 See our slot load disc drive definition for further information.

-3. A slot is a computer processor connection designed to make upgrading the processor much easier, where the user would only have to slide a processor into a slot.
-The original slot, or Slot 1 (pictured below), was first released by the Intel Corporation in 1997 as a successor to the Socket 8.
-Later, AMD released another slot processor known as the Slot A in 1999.
+3. A slot is a computer processor connection designed to make upgrading the processor easier, where the user would only have to slide a processor into a slot.
+The original slot, or Slot 1 (pictured below), was released by the Intel Corporation in 1997 as a successor to Socket 8.
+Later, AMD released another slot processor known as Slot A in 1999.
 Both slots look similar but are not compatible.
-Later, Intel released the Slot 2, which was a bigger slot used with the later versions of the Pentium II processors.
-Today, slot processors are no longer found in new computers and have been replaced by sockets.
+Later, Intel released Slot 2, a bigger slot used with the later versions of the Pentium II processors.
+Today, slot processors are no longer found in new computers and are replaced by sockets.

 4. A slot is another name for an expansion slot, such as an ISA (Industry Standard Architecture), PCI (peripheral component interconnect), or AGP (accelerated graphics port) slot, and may also describe the memory slots.
 See the motherboard definition for a visual example of all of these slots.